 CODE OFFENSE 21.BH Hazing (see Glossary).
 21.BI Engages in offensive conduct that constitutes sexual harassment (see Glossary), gender-based harassment or sexual abuse, whether verbal or physical, that may include requests for sexual favors or other intimidating sexual conduct directed toward other District students, employees, Board members, or volunteers.
 This may include sending or posting electronic messages that are abusive, obscene, sexually oriented, threatening, harassing, damaging to another's reputation, or illegal.
 (Note: Some conduct of this nature may be so offensive that it also may be classified as a felony or other illegal offense and may, therefore, result in DAEP placement or expulsion.)
 21.BJ Falsifies records, passes, or other school-related documents.
 21.BK Possesses, exhibits, or distributes pornographic, offensively graphic, or obscene materials.
 21.BL Refuses to accept discipline management techniques proposed by a teacher or by administration.
 21.BM Participates in gang-related activities (first offense).
 21.BN Possesses, exhibits, or uses a toy gun, cap gun, pellet gun, air-powered rifle, or any other instrument that may be perceived by another person as a firearm but does not meet the Texas Penal code definition of a firearm.
 21.BO Violates any rule set forth on in this Code of Conduct pertaining to computers and the internet.
 21.BP Possesses or uses unloaded firearm accessories or parts (such as a gun barrel or a gun clip).
 21.BQ Possesses, exhibits, or uses martial arts objects, small pocket knives, razor blades, or other objects that can be used as a hand instrument designed to cut or stab another by being thrown.
 These objects are not within the definitions of illegal knives or prohibited weapons under the Texas Penal Code.
 21.BR Possesses, exhibits, or uses a prescription drug (that is not a controlled substance or dangerous drug) that does not belong to the person using, exhibiting, or possessing it.
 21.BS Pulls a fire alarm, as a prank, in a building owned or operated by SAISD, when there is no smoke, fire, or danger that requires evacuation.
 21.BT Possesses or uses fireworks (e.g., smoke bomb, cherry bomb, poppers, etc.), combustibles, or other incendiary devices to the extent that these objects are not within the definition of prohibited weapons under the Texas Penal Code.
 21.BU Repeatedly violates communicated campus or classroom standards of behavior.
 21.BV Sells, attempts to sell, gives, or receives look-alike drugs or items attempted to be passed off as drugs or contraband.
-21. BW Possesses, smokes, or uses tobacco products or paraphernalia (paper or pipe) not to include ecigarettes or its components.
+21.BW Possesses, smokes, or uses tobacco products or paraphernalia, or electronic cigarettes, e-cigarettes, and any component part or accessory for an e-cigarette device, or any other electronic vaporizing device or nicotine delivery system, or possesses drug paraphernalia.
 21.BX Engages in conduct that damages or tampers with the property of another that does not otherwise constitute misdemeanor criminal mischief (vandalism) or graffiti, including placing a substance in another's food, drink, or other possessions without consent.
 21.BY Repeatedly violates any Level I or Level II offense.
 21.BZ Engages in conduct that poses a threat to the safety or orderly operation of the school- or District-related event.
 21.CE Engages in bullying, as defined by Texas Education Code Section 37.0832 (see Glossary).
 Bullying includes cyberbullying, as defined by Texas Education Code Section 37.0832 (see Glossary) that occurs off school property or outside of a school-sponsored or school-related activity if the cyberbullying interferes with a student's educational opportunities or substantially disrupts the orderly operation of a classroom, school, or school-sponsored or school-related activity.